 Tom McCarthy’s novel “Satin Island,” published first in English in 2015 and now in German translation (by Thomas Melle), is the story of U, the book’s narrator, a corporate anthropologist who works for an influential consultancy known as the Company, led by its charismatic founder, Peyman.
 U is one of countless specialists taken from every analytical field and employed by the Company for the insight they offer into human thinking and behavior, and his particular specialization involves appropriating concepts from such prominent continental thinkers as Gilles Deleuze and Alain Badiou and applying them in the service of the Company’s clients, these ranging from individuals to companies to national governments.
 Charged personally by Peyman with producing what is referred to as the “Great Report” – a task of immense significance, but one whose exact nature and purpose are yet to reveal themselves – U spends his days compiling a series of dossiers on seemingly random themes of his own choosing, chasing thoughts down rabbit holes in his head and online, with only occasional moments of insight punctuating an otherwise fruitless endeavor to discover overarching structure(s) of meaning within the endless flows of information.
 He also dreams of creating what he calls an “anthropology of The Contemporary,” or the present moment, a kind of covert operation in which meaning is both extracted from and fed back into its field in real time by a network of anthropologists operating undercover.
 The novel follows U’s progress as he rises through the ranks of the Company as it is awarded and begins work on a contract with a mysterious organization whose purpose, while remaining opaque, seems to involve some epochal and supranational infrastructural restructuring project.

 McCarthy’s book and its themes were given some close attention recently in a two-part event held at the Volksbühne’s Roter Salon, organized by the philosopher and theorist Armen Avanessian as part of his “Armen Avanessian and Enemies” series.
 The first evening saw the book read uninterrupted and in full over a period of some six and a half hours by three actors.
 The event itself was staged as a corporate presentation taking place within the Company, with audience members handed ID cards on lanyards and branded stationery featuring its logo, a ruined Tower of Babel, upon arrival.
 What at first threatened to involve (or demand) full-on audience participation, however, turned out to be a fairly standard reading, with further immersive elements limited to a work meeting-style tea and coffee spread (with Babel-branded biscuits) and a projection showing a digitally generated loop of flowing, rippling black oil (a recurrent motif in “Satin Island”).
 These touches aside, though, it is hard to imagine an environment more different to the one described in “Satin Island” than that of the Roter Salon.
 The world presented in the novel is a proliferation of surfaces (or substrates), with glass reflecting screen reflecting reflection, ambiguous and limitless.
-The Roter Salon’s surfaces, by contrast, have absorbed so much meaning over the years as to be sodden with it by now, its heavy velvet curtains physically dry but semantically damp.
+The Roter Salon’s surfaces, by contrast, have absorbed so much meaning over the years as to be sodden with it by now, its heavy velvet curtains physically dry but semantically damp, so to speak.
 The reading itself (in German) was a slightly strange affair, in that it seemed to make no attempt to match the tone of the original text, with one actor in particular taking his performance of it close to farce at times (not entirely unsuccessfully, it must be said).
 As such, the necessary differences between the linguistic sensibilities of the original and the translation were magnified, and the dry and detached narrative voice of the book’s narrator lost in a particular kind of German performativity (or a particularly German kind of performativity) that left no room to forget the history of the Volksbühne and its place within the wider history of the city.
 Those seeking to experience the kind of internationalized millennial corporate culture described in the novel would have been better advised to pay a visit to one of the many bars lining the nearby Torstraße.

 The second event, held the following evening, comprised a group discussion, hosted by Avanessian, between McCarthy, curator and writer Clémentine Deliss (who appears in fictionalized form in “Satin Island”), and Sina Najafi, founder and editor-in-chief of Cabinet Magazine.
 The frame of the discussion was nominally posed around the question of whether and how it is possible for avant-garde and radical movements to resist their recuperation into capitalist systems of exchange, or if the relationship between the two exists as some sort of interminable feedback loop.
 Conversation centered on McCarthy’s novel, skipping between ideas drawn from the fields of anthropology, philosophy, and literary theory.
 An important reference point in the book is Claude Lévi-Strauss, a figure whose work, though rooted in anthropology, has been influential across all three of these fields, and there are two related ideas taken from (or in reference to) Lévi-Strauss that each form central concepts in “Satin Island” and offer a way into the book’s place within a wider, more explicitly theoretical context.